rhayes777/PyAutoFit/docs/overview/result.rst

     instance = samples.instance_from_sample_index(sample_index=500)

-If a nested sampling *non-linear search* is used, the evidence of the model is also available which enables Bayesian model comparison to be performed:
+If a nested sampling ``NonLinearSearch`` is used, the evidence of the model is also available which enables Bayesian model comparison to be performed:

 .. code-block:: bash